samithcsachi/Air-Quality-Health-Alert-System/README.md

 Data Source Link : - [https://www.kaggle.com/datasets/samithsachidanandan/air-quality-data-2019-2025](https://www.kaggle.com/datasets/samithsachidanandan/air-quality-data-2019-2025)

-This is a synthetic dataset generated using python library faker.
-This dataset includes the air quality data of all states of USA from 2019 -2025.
+This is a synthetic dataset generated using the Python library Faker.
+This dataset includes the air quality data of all states of the USA from 2019 -2025.

 Attribute Information